sethlopezme/strez/README.md

 #### Quantity (Optional)

-The type of plural for the string resource, if applicable.
-When defining plurals, be sure to use the same name for each plural resource.
+The quantity for the string resource, if applicable.
+When defining quantities for a string resource, be sure to use the same resource name in each row.
+Valid quantities are:
-Valid plurals are:

 - zero
 - one